Ahmedx44/WhisperNote/README.md

-Here’s your **GitHub README** aligned and formatted correctly:

----

-# **WhisperNotes**
+# **WhisperNotes** ✉️💌

-### **Anonymous Messaging App with Customization and Secure Key Unlocking**
+### **Anonymous Messaging App with Customization and Secure Key Unlocking 🔒**

 Welcome to **WhisperNotes**, a simple and intuitive app that allows users to send anonymous messages to loved ones, friends, and family.
-Customize your messages and secure them with a unique key for private viewing.
+Customize your messages and secure them with a unique key for private viewing. 🔑

-## **Features**
+## **Features** ✨

-- **User Authentication**: Sign up and sign in to access the app.
+- **User Authentication** 🔐: Sign up and sign in to access the app.
-- **Anonymous Messaging**: Send messages anonymously to anyone by specifying their name.
+- **Anonymous Messaging** 🕵️: Send messages anonymously to anyone by specifying their name.
-- **Message Customization**: Change the background color of your messages to match your mood.
+- **Message Customization** 🎨: Change the background color of your messages to match your mood.
-- **Message Locking with Key**: Lock messages with a unique key, allowing only users with the key to unlock and read them.
+- **Message Locking with Key** 🔒: Lock messages with a unique key, allowing only users with the key to unlock and read them.
-- **Search and Explore**: Search for messages by recipient name or browse messages based on categories like Friend, Family, or Lover.
+- **Search and Explore** 🔍: Search for messages by recipient name or browse messages based on categories like Friend, Family, or Lover.

-## **Screenshots**
+## **Screenshots** 📸
 <img src="https://github.com/user-attachments/assets/22e08444-ce63-4239-a44f-d1e3650a0497" width="200" style="margin: 10px;" />
 <img src="https://github.com/user-attachments/assets/26800f1f-de3f-4db3-ba5a-2a47b5c96f7d" width="200" style="margin: 10px;" />
 <img src="https://github.com/user-attachments/assets/3816a4d8-6e78-493c-ac48-4a48a69daa9f" width="200" style="margin: 10px;" />